gigimontes/Tableau-Projects/README.md

    - To Access Dashboard report Click [here](https://public.tableau.com/app/profile/gissel.viramontes/viz/AirBNBFullProject2016data/Dashboard1)

 ## Data Cleaning/Preparation
+Although the data used in this project was clean, I still made sure that the data didn't have the following:
+ - Duplicates
+ - Empty Spaces
+ - Wrong Data type
+ - Missing Data

 ## Exploratory Data Analysis

 The questions that I looked into for this project are: